AlterFalter/oop-exercises/README.md

 ## Credit

-he Java project-template was used for OriginalSolutions and AdditionalTraining from Roland Gisler (Informatik, HSLU, Switzerland).
+The Java project-template was used in OriginalSolutions and AdditionalTraining.
-The exercises where defined by the professors from the OOP module.
+The project-template was provided by Roland Gisler (Informatik, HSLU, Switzerland), who is also the professor of the OOP module.

 ## List of abbreviations